Tamás Szántó

 Tamás Szántó (born 18 February 1996) is a Hungarian former professional footballer who played as an attacking midfielder.

 Club career

 Early years

 Szántó was born in Sopron while his father Csaba played for FC Sopron.
 His family is Székely from Târgu Mureș, Romania.
 He started to play football at the youth academy of FC Sopron before joining the youth academy of Rapid Wien in 2010.

 Rapid Wien

 Szántó made his Austrian Bundesliga debut on 31 July 2016, replacing Arnór Ingvi Traustason in the 63rd minute against Altach.
-His first appearance in the starting lineup came on 7 August 2016 against Austria Wien on Wiener Derby.
+His first appearance in the starting lineup came on 7 August 2016 against Austria Wien in the Vienna derby.
 Szántó scored his first league goal on 10 September 2016 against Sturm Graz in the 54th minute; that match ended in a 1–1 draw.
 He finished the 2016–17 season with total of 5 goals and 2 assists in 29 league appearances.
 His second season at Rapid was plagued by injuries, which limited his appearances and playing time.